Canonical Functions and Differential Graded Symplectic Pairs in Supergeometry and AKSZ Sigma Models with Boundary: Twisted QP Manifolds and bulk-boundary AKSZ sigma models

-This consistency of the boundary conditions is described in terms of a target QP manifolds $T^*[2]\calM$.
-The equation (\ref{kinticboundary}) is satisfied if $\vartheta|_{\calM}=0$.
-Under this condition, the equation (\ref{interactionboundary}) is satisfied if $\ev^* \Theta|_{\partial \calX}=0$.
-This condition is the pull back of the equation $\Theta|_{\calM} = 0$.
+This consistency of the boundary conditions is described in terms of a target QP manifold $T^*[2]\calL$.
+Equation (\ref{kinticboundary}) is satisfied if $\vartheta|_{\calL}=0$.
+Under this condition, Equation (\ref{interactionboundary}) is satisfied if $\ev^* \Theta|_{\partial \calX}=0$.
+This condition is the pullback of the equation $\Theta|_{\calL} = 0$.
 This corresponds to Proposition \ref{boundarytheta2}.